-Tres Leches Cake is soaked with 3 types of milk and topped with fresh whipped cream for a moist, sweet decadent dessert that’s perfect for celebrating Cinco de Mayo!
+Tres Leches Cake is a from-scratch cake soaked with three types of milk and topped with homemade whipped cream for a cool, creamy, decadent dessert!

-As if I ever needed an excuse to indulge in queso and margaritas, Cinco de Mayo is always a great one.
+As if I ever needed an excuse to indulge in chips and salsa, vats of queso, and pitchers of margaritas, Cinco de Mayo is always a great one.
 But why stop there?
 Come May 5th, I like to expand my culinary horizons and whip up a Tres Leches Cake for good measure!

 If you’re nice and patient and don’t hurry things along, your Tres Leches Cake will have the opportunity to fully absorb the triple-milk combo.
 When you slice into it, there might be a slight oozing in the bottom of the pan, but nothing too significant.
 And when you take a bite of cake, it will be extremely moist but not unpleasantly wet.

 Assuming you’re stocked up on a variety of milks (ha), the ingredients are pretty straightforward:

 - All purpose flour + cornstarch.
 The addition of cornstarch to flour creates a homemade version of cake flour, which yields a light, tender texture.
 However, if you happen to have cake flour on hand, you can sub 1 1/2 cups of that instead.

 - Baking powder + baking soda.
 For just the right rise.

 - Butter.
 Make sure it’s room temperature.
 Either unsalted or salted will work fine.

 - Sugar + eggs + vanilla.
 Because what’s a cake without ’em? 😉